astronomer/docs/learn/airflow-setup-teardown.md

 In most cases how to set setup/teardown relationship is a matter of personal preference.
 If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.

-Worker tasks can be added to the scope of a setup/teardown group in two ways:
+Worker tasks can be added to the scope of a setup/teardown grouping in two ways:

 - By being between the setup and teardown tasks in the DAG dependency structure.
 - By using a [context manager](#setupteardown-context-managers) with the `.teardown()` method.